manuGil/lecture-notes/git-notes.md

 * Check that remote was added
     ```shell
     $ git remote -v
-    $ git branch -M main # [will change the name of the main branch of the repo to make it more friendly]
+    $ git branch -M main # [Optional if config was changed.
+This will change the name of the main branch of the repo to make it more friendly]
     $ git push -u origin main
     ```